Albums You Must Hear Before You Die…Or Not (1979–1980)

 Public Image Ltd – Metal Box (1979)

 Public Image Ltd. is probably the most anti-jazz band on the entire list.
-These cats were hardly what you call “proficient” at their instruments, yet they were able to communicate, inspire and confound, nonetheless.
+These cats were hardly what you call “proficient” at their instruments, yet they communicate, inspire, and confound.
 And that’s the point.
-Perhaps this record has grown on me over time, but Metal Box is definitely one of the few double LPs I would be happy to sit though on any given day.
-To the average listener, it’s going to sound like nonsense; but I implore you to see beyond the poor production and lack of songwriting.
+Perhaps this record has grown on me over time, but Metal Box is one of the few double LPs I would be happy to sit through on any given day.
+To the average listener, it’s going to sound like nonsense, but I implore you to see beyond the poor production and lack of songwriting.
 There’s truth in here.
 Find it.

 Sister Sledge – We Are Family (1979)